 Beyond the Exhibit

-With voice over from Channel 4’s Jon Snow and an introduction from WikiLeak’s Julian Assange, there’s no doubt that the experience promoted debate.
+With voice-over from Channel 4’s Jon Snow, there’s no doubt that the experience promoted debate.
 Users could share Ai Weiwei’s provocative work via Facebook and Twitter, widening the RA’s audience, and encouraging others to discuss the themes of freedom, consumerism, and subjugation that Ai Weiwei raises in his art.

 The web experience also included optional subtitled video, further extending accessibility and audience.

-The exhibition used responsive tilt, turn, and touch controls that ensure simple navigation throughout every gallery and allowed users to experience the entire exhibition from anywhere in the world.
-Without needing to even set foot in the gallery.
+The exhibition used responsive tilt, turn, and touch controls that ensured simple navigation throughout every gallery and allowed users to experience the entire exhibition from anywhere in the world, without needing to even set foot in the gallery.

 If you’re interested in learning more about 360 video or virtual reality, get in touch.